CyberCookie/siegel/core/client_build/README.md

 <br />

-Plugin that transforms svg icons paths in your css into font
+Plugin allows you to define paths to svg icons in your css classes.<br />
+During css transformation the paths are stripped and `::before` pseudoelement with icon declaration<br /> will be added to the class<br /><br />

+Example input:

 ```css
 .all_icons {